 Many gyms offer “workshops on the correct usage of the sports equipment.”
-You can walk in, pay at the entrance, get detailed instructions for how to use all the machines at the site… and then be given time to perfect your newly acquired skills.
+You can walk in, pay at the entrance, get detailed instructions on how to use all the machines at the site… and then be given time to perfect your newly acquired skills.

 * * *

 Of course, on many occasions, business owners make a far stretch from the rules.
 So, shall I be ashamed or shall I be proud?
-Well, one thing I admire people in business for is that the are so alive.
+Well, one thing I admire people in business for is that they are so alive.